LiorSinai/liorsinai.github.io/_posts/2020-09-29-random-forests.md

 The training accuracy is 99.60% and the test accuracy is 98.70%.
 The F1 score for the test set is 0.926.
 This is a large improvement on the baseline, especially for the F1 score.

-This is a simple  flattened representation of one of the tree, where each successive dash represents a level lower in the tree, and left children come before right:
+This is a simple  flattened representation of one of the trees.
+Each successive dash represents a level lower in the tree, and left children come before right:
 {% highlight python %}
 000  n_samples: 4000; value: [3611, 389]; impurity: 0.1756; split: Income<=114.500
 001 - n_samples: 3203; value: [3135, 68]; impurity: 0.0416; split: Family<=1.500